What do you know about the pre-purchase building inspection process?

-- What is your time frame? (everyone says ASAP!
-We can usually be there within 48 hours)
+- What is your time frame?
+(We can usually be there within 48 hours)

 Along the way, we take plenty of photos for your report.
 When we make note of a defect, we will also give advice on what should be done to rectify it.
 Depending on the size of the property, this typically takes around an hour.
-If you are attending the inspection, we will take time at the end to walk you through any significant matters.
-If you haven’t attended the inspection, we will call and talk you through it that way.
+If you attend the inspection, we will take time at the end to walk you through significant matters.
+If you don’t attend the inspection, we can do this over the phone.

-Your report will be typed up and delivered via email no later than 24 hours after the inspection.
-If it happens to be an emergency, we can usually make sure your report arrives on the same day.
-If you want us to forward it to your conveyancer/solicitor for you, we can do that.
-When you receive your report and have read it, you are welcome to call us with any further questions you might have.
+Your pre-purchase building inspection report will be typed up and delivered via email no later than 24 hours after the inspection.
+If it’s an emergency, we can make sure your report arrives on the same day.
+If you want us to forward it to your conveyancer for you, we can.
+When you receive your report and have read it, you are welcome to call us with any questions you might have.

-- Building inspections are all governed by an Australian Standard but individual companies can give more or less information depending on how much work they want to do – they don’t have to take photos and they don’t have to point out maintenance items
+- Pre-purchase building inspections are all governed by an Australian Standard but individual companies can give more or less information depending on how much work they want to do.
+They don’t have to take photos and they don’t have to point out maintenance items.

 - The average cost of a pest and building inspection varies wildly – between $360 and $600.
-Like most situations, the old adages hold true: you need to compare apples and apples and you always get what you pay for!
+Like most situations you need to compare apples and apples and you always get what you pay for!

-- The insurance companies (there are only a couple) that insure inspectors are very strict about the format the reports are written in…sometimes to the point of over-caution so always discuss the report with the inspector after reading it, there can be some scary bits in there
+- The insurance companies that insure inspectors are very strict about the format the reports are written in.
+Sometimes to the point of being scary.
+Always discuss the report with the inspector after reading it.

 Our main aim is to help you make an “eyes wide open” decision about whether or not you want to purchase the property.
 There is no such thing as a Pass or Fail when it comes to pre-purchase building inspections.
 We can’t tell you whether or not to buy a house, but we can give you the best possible information to make that choice.